 We offer state-of-the-art infrastructure along with extensive expertise in order to develop novel products and processes.

-Our expertise is supplemented by the knowhow of our excellent partner network consisting of companies and research institutes such as BASF SE, Karlsruhe Institute of Technology, and Heidelberg University.
+Our expertise is supplemented by the ingenuity of our excellent partner network consisting of companies and research institutes such as BASF SE, Karlsruhe Institute of Technology, and Heidelberg University.

-We assist clients through various stages of product and process development such as planning, design, printing, coating, pre processing, post processing, and integration.
+We assist clients through various stages of the product and the process development such as planning, design, printing, coating, pre processing, post processing, and integration.